It might seem odd to read about robots on a blog about sound… but I’m a mom in tech and my toddler is obsessed with robots!

 Why I Don’t Like Books That Make Sounds

 I’ve seen some cute robot books that make sound (buttons with pictures you push).
 In general, I’m not a fan of books that make noises.
 The sound quality is so poor and I think it takes away a child’s desire to use their imagination.
 Imagination isn’t just about seeing things in your mind – it’s about hearing sounds, too.

 Little Robot Rabbit by Mike Brownlow is a board book with flaps – perfect for a two year old.
 The story is about a robot who loses its pet rabbit.
 It’s fun and cute but also a good book to use to talk about some emotions.
-My 2.5 year old was enamored with this book when he first read it (and read it again and again…)
+My son was enamored with this book when he first read it (and read it again and again…)

 We love Boy + Bot, the story of a boy who becomes friends with a robot until the robot stops working (spoiler: his power gets shut off).
 This would make a great gift because it’s a nice-sized hardback book (with regular paper – not a board book).
 Amazon has a Kindle version, as well.

 If I Had A Robot by Dan Yaccarino is a cute story from a boy’s perspective about what a robot could do for him (like eat his vegetables and kiss his Aunt Louise).

 Little Golden Books has a book on Pixar’s Wall-E. It matches the movie story of Wall-E and Eve, who he falls in love with and follow anywhere.
 The story is pretty condensed and brief.
 Most of the pages are taken up with drawings, which are colorful and cute.
 Robots, Robots, Everywhere would be my first choice for Little Golden Books but this one makes a nice story.

 There’s not a lot of words in Make a Robot – it’s more about the mixing and matching of robot heads, bodies and legs.
 If your older toddler loves the app Sago Mini, they’ll probably love this book, too.